eCollect/taf-parser/README.md

 For larger data use the stream capabilities.

 * **Parse a stream of data**
 When dealing with large content it is recomended to use the parser to create a stream that can be combined with other streams.
 The stream pushes correctly parsed block of data down to the next stream.
-In case of an error, an 'error' event is emited.
+In case of an error, an `error` event is emited.

 First, require the parser:
 ```javascript